pzemtsov/pzemtsov.github.io/_posts/2014-07-23-gcc-c-standard-and-pointer-aliasing.md

 I'm very grateful to Kenton for pointing it out.
 His first statement is indeed correct.
-The last time I read a **C** standard must have been more than twenty years ago, enough time for the information to go out of active memory, or, simply speaking, be forgot.
+The last time I read a **C** standard must have been more than twenty years ago, enough time for the information to go out of active memory, or, simply speaking, be forgotten.

 This is a good opportunity to look back and check what various standards have to say on the issue.
 So today instead of sharing a programming experience, I'm going to share a learning experience, which is also good.